Stay Ahead of Quantum Threats! - YANoticias

 – **Pre-Shared Keys (PSK)**: A widely used method that simplifies the initial handshake process between parties.

-Together, these elements create a multi-layered defense against potential quantum cyberattacks, which could exploit weaknesses in traditional encryption methods.
+Together, these elements create a multi-layered defence against potential quantum cyberattacks, which could exploit weaknesses in traditional encryption methods.

 Use Cases: Financial Institutions Leading the Charge